Quality Assurance

 Striking the right balance between automation and manual testing is essential for delivering high-quality products that delight customers and drive business success.
 While automation offers significant advantages in terms of efficiency, consistency, and scalability, manual testing remains indispensable for exploring edge cases, assessing user experience, and validating subjective aspects.

-Successful testing strategies recognize the strengths and limitations of both approaches and combine them in a tailored manner that aligns with the project's specific needs, risks, and priorities.
+Successful testing strategies recognise the strengths and limitations of both approaches and combine them in a tailored manner that aligns with the project's specific needs, risks, and priorities.
 By continuously evaluating and adapting testing processes, organisations can stay ahead of the curve and ensure that their products meet the highest standards of quality and usability.

 Ultimately, the decision to automate or manually test should be based on a thorough analysis of the project requirements, available resources, and the potential benefits and trade-offs of each approach.